mwaskom/PyROI/doc/source/extracting_data.rst

 file summarizing the regions from which data was extracted and the size of those regions.
 If a functional mask was included in the analysis parameters, the size of the regions will be reported after masking.
-The second will be a text sumarry of the average statistical value for each ROI in each frame of the input image.
+The second will be a text summary of the average statistical value for each ROI in each frame of the input image.
 The third will be a binary "volume" file with the same data as the previous file as "voxel" values -- one voxel for each ROI in each frame.